SUSE/sesdev/README.md

 RPM versions of those packages exist.
 If this behavior is not desired, add `--no-repo-priority` to disable it.

-#### With custom zypper repos (completely replacing the default repos)
+#### With a set of custom zypper repos completely replacing the default repos

 If the default zypper repos that are added to each VM prior to deployment are completely wrong for your use case, you can override them via `~/.sesdev/config.yaml`.

 To do this, you have to be familiar with two of sesdev's internal dictionaries:
 `OS_REPOS` and `VERSION_OS_REPO_MAPPING`.
 The former specifies repos that are